stevedonovan/Lake/doc/index.md

     $ lake NEEDS='gtk' hello.c

-Global variables can be set on the `lake` command-line, just like `make`, and some of these have specific meanings.
+Global variables can be set on the Lake command-line, just like `make`, and some of these have specific meanings.
 To make them available for all compilations in a directory, then create a lakeconfig file:

     -- lakeconfig.lua
     NEEDS='gtk'

 Another way for asking for a debug build is by setting `DEBUG=1`.

 The order of configuration files is as follows: first try load `~/.lake/config.lua`, and then `./lakeconfig.lua`.

 If there is an environment variable `LAKE_PARMS`, then it's assumed to be a list of name/value assignments seprated by a semi-colon.
 (This is currently the only specific environment variable used by `lake`)

-Another option is our old friend `require`. `lake` modifies `package.path` so that modules are first found in `~/.lake/lua`.
+Another option is our old friend `require`.
+Lake modifies `package.path` so that modules are first found in `~/.lake/lua`.
 This allows Lake-specific code to be separated out and easily updated without administrator privileges on Unix systems.
 There are some conventions; any imported new needs are 'lake.needs.NEED' and any new languages are `lake.lang.LANG`.

 ### Building is a kind of Programming

 One source of difficulty with building software is not recognizing that is a different kind of programming, which is dependency-oriented.
 Imperative thinking would result in a build environment where the functions directly execute the tools.
 We do sometimes write shell scripts like that, but tracking dependencies becomes hard.

-these `lake` one-liners involve a _language_ (one of 'c','cpp', 'c99', 'cp11', 'f') and a _target kind_:: 'program','shared' (for DLLs) and 'library' (for static libraries).
+these Lake one-liners involve a _language_ (one of 'c','cpp', 'c99', 'cp11', 'f') and a _target
+kind_:: 'program','shared' (for DLLs) and 'library' (for static libraries).
 They do not execute the tools directly, but create a list of dependencies which is examined for changes; a target which is older than any of its dependencies is re-generated using the appropriate tool.

-As with `make`, there must be a target which depends on all other targets ultimately; the root of the tree. `lake` also chooses the first target generated as the default.
+As with `make`, there must be a target which depends on all other targets ultimately; the root of the tree.
+Lake also chooses the first target generated as the default.

 This is clearer with more complicated builds.
 Say we build a static library, and then build some executables using it.
 The Lua build on Linux works like this:

     defs = 'LUA_USE_LINUX'
     lualib = c.library{'lua51',src='*',defines=defs,exclude='lua luac print'}